Jarred Ogungbemi-Jackson

-Jarred Abiona Ogungbemi-Jackson (born August 11, 1991) is a Canadian-Jamaican professional basketball player who last played for Riesen Ludwigsburg of the Basketball Bundesliga.
+Jarred Abiona Ogungbemi-Jackson (born August 11, 1991) is a Canadian-Jamaican professional basketball player who played in Portugal, Spain, France, Finland, Denmark, the Netherlands, Belarus, and Germany, as well as Winnipeg, his hometown.
+He last played for Riesen Ludwigsburg of the Basketball Bundesliga.

 High school and college career

 Ogungbemi-Jackson played high school basketball for Garden City Collegiate in Winnipeg.
 He was named Manitoba's most outstanding high school player in Grade 11 and Grade 12.
 He scored 34 points in the Manitoba province championship game and was named MVP.

 He played five seasons of U Sports basketball for the Calgary Dinos.
 At the end of his time with the Dinos, he was 3rd all time in points scored, and 1st all time in steals in school history.